Battle of Savo Island: Prelude

 Mikawa's floatplanes returned around 12:00 and reported two groups of Allied ships, one off Guadalcanal and the other off Tulagi.
 By 13:00, he reassembled his warships and headed south through Bougainville Strait at 24 kn.
 By 13:45, the cruiser force was near Choiseul southeast of Bougainville.
 At that time, several surviving Japanese aircraft from the noon torpedo raid on Allied ships off the coast of Guadalcanal flew over the cruisers on the way back to Rabaul and gave them waves of encouragement.
 Mikawa entered The Slot by 16:00 and began his run towards Guadalcanal.
 He communicated the following battle plan to his warships: "On the rush-in we will go from S. (south) of Savo Island and torpedo the enemy main force in front of Guadalcanal anchorage; after which we will turn toward the Tulagi forward area to shell and torpedo the enemy.
 We will then withdraw north of Savo Island."

 Mikawa's run down The Slot was not detected by Allied forces.
 Turner had requested that U.S. Admiral John S. McCain Sr., commander of Allied air forces for the South Pacific Area, conduct extra reconnaissance missions over The Slot in the afternoon of 8 August.
 However, for unexplained reasons McCain did not order the missions, nor did he tell Turner that they were not carried out.
 Thus, Turner mistakenly believed that The Slot was under Allied observation throughout the day.
-However, McCain cannot totally bear fault as his patrol craft were few in number and operated over a vast area at the extreme limit of their endurance.
-Turner had fifteen scouting planes of the cruiser force, which were never used that afternoon and remained on the decks of their cruisers, filled with gasoline and serving as an explosive hazard to the cruisers.